- Practice overview

 Construction insurance

-Tom is a contributor to the two leading construction insurance text books (both under the general authorship of Paul Reed KC): Construction All Risks Insurance and Construction Professional Indemnity Insurance.
+Tom is a contributor to two leading construction insurance textbooks (both under the general authorship of Paul Reed KC): Construction All Risks Insurance and Construction Professional Indemnity Insurance.
 He has substantial experience in claims relating to both areas.
+Recently, he has provided coverage advice to policyholders on business interruption insurance in the context of the Covid-19 pandemic.

-- Acting for the insured in a coverage dispute arising from damage to an subsea power cable
+- Acting for the insured in a coverage dispute arising from damage to a subsea power cable.

-- Acting for insurers in connection with a coverage dispute concerning a landslip during the expansion of a motorway.
+- Acting for insurers in a coverage dispute concerning a landslip during motorway expansion.

-- Acting for insurers in connection with a coverage dispute arising from the presence of asbestos in hardstanding.
+- Acting for insurers in a coverage dispute arising from asbestos in hardstanding.

-- Acting for insurers on an avoidance dispute in connection with alleged material non-disclosure.
+- Acting for insurers on an avoidance dispute involving alleged material non-disclosure.

 - Professional liability construction professionals